jupyterhub/jupyterhub/docs/source/reference/templates.md

 ```

 Extending `page.html` puts the message on all pages, but note that
-extending `page.html` take precedence over an extension of a specific
+extending `page.html` takes precedence over an extension of a specific
 page (unlike the variable-based approach above).